bobbyngo/Elevator-Control-System-And-Simulator/README.md

 No other external dependencies required.

 ## Compiling & Running the Application
+Navigate to GUI.java -> Run the main method
 Navigate to SchedulerSubsystem.java -> Run the main method
 </br>
 Navigate to ElevatorSubsystem.java -> Run the main method
 </br>
-Navigate to Floor.java -> Run the main method
+Navigate to FloorSubsystem.java -> Run the main method

-The output should be in the console of eclipse
+The output should be in the console of eclipse and in the GUI

 ## UML Diagrams
 ![UML-class](/documentation/P4-UML-class.drawio.png)